Dynamic Graphics

 I only pay for these photographs because I am forced to.

-I originally signed up for ARTWORK, but now you stuff these useless photographs down my throat and expect me to pay for them in order to receive the ARTWORK I originally contracted to buy.
+I originally signed up for ARTWORK, but now your company stuffs these useless photographs down my throat and expects me to pay for them in order to receive the ARTWORK I originally contracted to buy.
 I hate your policy.

 I will send you a check today.
 My congratulations to you on your successful bill collection effort.
 All you ever had to do was simply add the unpaid balance to the next bill.